Clark Gable

 He was nominated for the Academy Awards for Best Actor for his performances in movies:

-Mutiny on the Bounty (1935) drama in role as Fletcher Christian
+Mutiny on the Bounty (1935) - Fletcher Christian

 He won the Academy Award for Best Actor for his role as Peter Warne in romantic comedy film It Happened One Night (1934).